 Learn how to draw a great looking Yellow Angry Bird with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Yellow Angry Bird drawing.

 "Step right up, keep your wings, legs, and feet inside the slingshot at all times."